Leadership Under Pressure

 • How to set boundaries without guilt

-• The cognitive load your team isn't telling you about
+• The cognitive load your team is not telling you about

-This isn't theory.
-It's built from over a decade as a military caregiver, strategic communications advisor, and someone who's navigated leadership in environments shaped by stress, uncertainty, and real consequences.
+This is not theory.
+It is built from over a decade as a military caregiver, strategic communications advisor, and someone who has navigated leadership in environments shaped by stress, uncertainty, and real consequences.

 What This Series Is Not